huaweicloud/terraform-provider-huaweicloud/docs/resources/modelarts_dataset.md

  provider-level region will be used.
 Changing this parameter will create a new resource.

 * `name` - (Required, String) Specifies the name of the dataset.
 The name consists of 1 to 100 characters, starting with a letter.
-Only letters, chinese charactors, digits underscores (_) and hyphens (-) are allowed.
+Only letters, chinese characters, digits underscores (_) and hyphens (-) are allowed.

 * `type` - (Required, Int, ForceNew) Specifies the type of dataset.
 The options are as follows:
   + **0**: Image classification, supported formats: `.jpg`, `.png`, `.jpeg`, `.bmp`.